Whether we’ve got something right, or could have done something better, we would like to hear what you think of our services.

 A complaint can be many things, and some possible situations are listed below.
 For example, you could be dissatisfied about:

-- The standard of service received from us
+- The standard of service you have received from us

 - Our response to a request for service